By Denver Cheddie

 1. Seek a mate.
 Abraham sent his servant to look for a mate for Isaac.

 2. Know what you want.
 Abraham had a very precise list of things he was looking for.
 The problem with many folks is that they donít know what they want.
 Hereís a test.
 If it takes you longer than 3 months to know whether or not you would like to marry a particular person, then you donít know what you want.
-You need to discover yourself first.
+You need to find yourself first.

 3. Trust God to guide you.
 As the servant went, God led him straight to Rebekah who was everything Abraham wanted and more.
 God worked it out so beautifully that even her parents had to acknowledge that this was Godís will.
 The bible says that the steps of a righteous man are ordered by God (Ps 37:23).
 As he walks, God directs him.
 The steps of a man standing still cannot be directed.
 Know what you need to trust God for.
 Know whatís your role and whatís Godís role.